 Every once in a while I find myself bewildered by an item in my CSA.
 Last week I was puzzled by parsnips.
 They are awfully funny looking, like weird white carrots with super long tails.
-They didn't seem too appealing, so it took me a little while to figure out exactly how to use them.
+They didn’t seem too appealing, so it took me a little while to figure out exactly how to use them.
 I had heard about folks boiling and mashing them along with some potato.
-I figured once I'd gone that far I might as well put it all on the table and just make pierogies.
+I figured once I’d gone that far I might as well put it all on the table and just make some parsnip pierogies.

-Speaking of the filling, I think it would be awfully good all on its own, so if pierogies seem like too big a to-do, consider whipping up a batch of the filling to serve as a hearty side, or breakfast burrito filling.
+Speaking of the filling, I think it would be awfully good all on its own, so if the parsnip pierogies seem like too big a to-do, consider whipping up a batch of the filling to serve as a hearty side, or breakfast burrito filling.

 Oh, and it just so happens that a friend of mine, Heather Santos of the blog, Midnite Chef, is teaching a class on pierogi making here in Austin on Saturday, April 20!
 Visit the class page to find out more, and to grab a ticket.